orlicekm/CsharpCourse/Lectures/Lecture01/PITCHME.md

 ---
 ### Variables
-* Including *fields*, *array elements*, *local variables*, and *parameters* represents storage locations
+* Name given to a storage area
+* Has a specific type, which determines:
+  * The size and layout of the memory
-* Has a type that determines what values can be stored in the variable
+  * The range of values that can be stored within that memory
+  * The set of operations that can be applied

 +++
 #### Variable types